 A leading cause of death for people between the ages of 35 and 54 in the US falls under the category of accidental overdose.
 While alarming, it is also preventable.

-If you believe someone you’re with has overdosed on the Central Coast, call 911 for severe symptoms or bring them in for emergency care at Dignity Health Central Coast.
+If you believe someone you’re with has overdosed on the Central Coast, call 911 for severe symptoms or bring them in for emergency care at Dignity Health St. John's.

-Dignity Health Central Coast offers healing for the mind, body, and spirit for those who have experienced either an accidental or intentional drug or alcohol overdose.
+Dignity Health St. John's offers healing for the mind, body, and spirit for those who have experienced either an accidental or intentional drug or alcohol overdose.

 Symptoms depend on the specific substance taken.
 Overdoses can involve alcohol, prescription medicines, illegal drugs, or medications available over the counter.